Elliottsao/Deutsch-lernen/README.md

 # Deutsch-lernen
-A memo of German learning
+My journey to Deutsch-lernen.
+The memo of German learning by the textbook <Stichwort Deutsch>